HilarioNengareJr/Computer-Voice-Assistant/README.md

-Eon is a voice assistant that receives audible commands and execute them.
+This is a voice assistant that receives audible commands and execute them.